Robyn Mawdsley

 Robyn Mawdsley (born 3 May 1971) is an Australian former professional tennis player.

 Biography

 Mawdsley competed on the professional tour in the 1990s, after playing college tennis in the United States for Texas A&M.

-In ger career, Mawdsley reached a best singles ranking of No. 366 in the world.
+In her career, Mawdsley reached a best singles ranking of No. 366 in the world.
 She was more successful on tour as a doubles player.
 Ranked as high as 182 for doubles, she twice featured in the main draw of the Australian Open, in 1991 and 1994.
 She won a total of six doubles titles on the ITF Women's Circuit, four of which came in 1995.